When you hear people talking about Portrane Beach, they’re referring to one of two (whether they know it or not).

 Here’s some quick info on both of the beaches (keep in mind that it’s around a 15 – 20 minute walk between the two).

-If you’re looking for a more secluded swim, and you’ve some sea swimming experience under your belt (or togs…), Tower Bay is well worth checking out.
+If you’re looking for a more secluded swim, and you’ve good sea swimming experience under your belt (or togs…), Tower Bay is well worth checking out.

 Tower Bay gets its name from the nearby Martello tower that was built in the early 1800s and that overlooks the beach and is a common feature along the coast in this part of the world.